voldikss/vim-browser-search/README.md

     Also you may try `<Leader>S`, with which you can input what you want to search.

+    **Note**: If the selection contains a URL, the plugin will open the url directly instead of searching it.

 - **Commands**

     | command | introduction |